 Why have I been accused of academic misconduct?

-For coursework submissions: The marker of your work has identified a cause of concern, most commonly that you may not have referenced or paraphrased correctly.
+For coursework submissions: The marker of your work has identified a cause of concern.
+The most common types of academic misconduct are that you have not referenced properly, you may have not paraphrased correctly, that you have worked with someone else on your work (collusion) or, that you have used AI to help generate your work without disclosing it.
 The marker and your department’s ‘Academic Integrity Officer’ will want to discuss their concerns with you and give you the chance to explain how you put your work together.

 Stage 1: Academic Integrity Interview/Discussion